 3- By preventing the fertilized egg from implanting it down the uterine lining

 The bottom line is missing periods while taking birth control pills is not always a reason to worry.
-For easing up your mind you can either take home pregnancy test or visit your doctor for a HCG blood test.
+For easing up your mind you can either take a home pregnancy test or visit your doctor for an HCG blood test.

 Hope this article gave you an idea on the reasons behind missed periods while on birth control pills.
 Follow Elawoman blog to get regular updates on fertility health and treatments.

 - ^ Why Is My Period Late? | Healthline Healthline.com, 11 July 2019

 - ^ 10 Reasons for a Missed Period | Verywell Health Verywellhealth.com, 11 July 2019